 Each year, the Outstanding Mobile Contribution to the UN Sustainable Development Goals is presented to a project that develops visionary and pioneering technology that highlights the very best examples of mobile connectivity in supporting and contributing to the UN’s 17 Sustainable Development Goals (SDGs).
 The SDGs build on the success of the Millennium Development Goals (MDGs) and aim to go further to end all forms of poverty.
 The recognition by the GSMA demonstrates how IoT, when harnessed in highly innovative projects, can be used to change lives for the better.

-Paul Marshall, Chief Customer Office at Eseye, says, “Eseye’s partnership with eWATERpay demonstrates again how IoT applications can have a sustainable and positive impact on the most critical and basic of human needs.
+Paul Marshall, Chief Customer Officer at Eseye, says, “Eseye’s partnership with eWATERpay demonstrates again how IoT applications can have a sustainable and positive impact on the most critical and basic of human needs.
 The power of connected technology to solve issues and truly change lives across the globe cannot be underestimated, we are therefore delighted the project has been recognised.”

-For the full Eseye and eWATER case study please: click here.
+For the full Eseye and eWATER case study please click here.

-For the complete list of winners please: click here.
+For the complete list of winners please click here.